makew0rld/ipfs-demo/README.md

 * It will be on /demo
 * Install script involves importing demo key file
 * It's assumed that nodes 1 and 2 are peered over IPFS, and have the daemon started already
+* make /tmp/ipfs-demo folder as part of install
+* install flask and flask-socketio, eventlet too - with sudo -H I guess